Skip to Content

 Photography by Gayle McLeod

-• Eggs – we use two to bind the cheese filling and add texture while it bakes
+• Eggs: Two eggs help bind the cheese filling and add texture while it bakes

 ricotta, mozzarella, parmesan, eggs, parsley, garlic clove, Italian seasoning, salt and pepper in a mixing bowl

-stuffed manicotti noodles in a baking dish with marinara sauce
+stuffed manicotti noodles in a baking dish with marinara sauce, the perfect cozy dinner

 stuffed manicotti noodles in a baking dish covered with marinara sauce and topped with dollops of fresh mozzarella

-homemade manicotti made with ricotta, mozzarella and parmesan. toped with marinara sauce and fresh mozzarella
+homemade manicotti stuffed with creamy ricotta filling and topped with marinara and melted mozzarella

 Make Manicotti, Invite Your Friends For Dinner